 – progress of month no. 5 – Five months into the project already and I start to notice that maybe not all the goals are feasible, so I might need to review and edit the list somewhat, which luckily I included as one of the points on the list.
 Life evolves and so do goals and interests, which is only a good thing.
 I’m not sure if I’ll already revise the list in the next month or if I’ll wait a bit, until I’m closer to a third of the project, considering I can only do this three times.
 Anyway, let’s get into month number five.

-9. Make this place a home [01.2020] I really feel like this apartment is home, even though we didn’t change anything in the last month.
+16. Make this place a home Edit October 2020: moving out of there now, so the goal is open again I really feel like this apartment is home, even though we didn’t change anything in the last month.
 It must be the party flags and lights in the living room 😉 Read more »

 Blog by Linda